elminster/elminster.github.io/hardware.md

 ---
-layout: post
+layout: default
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Retro Hardware List"
-date: 2014-04-30
+date: 2018-04-12
 ---

 Following is a list of Modern Hardware projects that have been created for the Acorn 8bit series of computers.
 They may be commercial or produced by hobbists; they could be open source or propritey and they might be supplied as a PCB, a kit, fully built or anywhere in between!